ntampouratzis/ACSIM/README.md

 ```

 ### ARM-64
 The following script compliles the kernel with [User Application](Application/TestApp.c) and mount it inside the aarch64-ubuntu-trusty-headless.img.
 In addition, it creates vmlinux.aarch64.Accel and put it in kernels/binaries directory.
+The 2nd script (run64.sh) executes the ACSIM with the ARM-64 Kernel.
 ```
 cd $HOME/ACSIM/kernel_build
 ./build64.sh